microsoft/aed-rust-learn-content/modules-packages-crates/includes/1-scoping-terminology.md

 ## Crates

-Rust's compilation model centers on artifacts called crates, that can be compiled into a binary or into a library.
+Rust's compilation model centers on artifacts called **crates**, that can be compiled into a binary or into a library.

+Every project that you create with the `cargo new` command is a crate, itself.
+All third party rust code that you can use as dependencies in your project are also, each, a single crate.

 ## Library Crates